 The state may be more willing to work with you if you can provide them with the information they need to pursue charges against the leader of the organized criminal enterprise in your case.

 However, if you must defend yourself at trial, there are several potential defenses available, including:

 It should be noted that even if your attorney can get the RICO charges against you dismissed or dropped, you could still be charged for other criminal offenses in your case.
 Your attorney will closely evaluate the circumstances of the charges against you to determine how to best approach your defense strategy.

 A conviction for a RICO offense is life-changing.
 If you hope to get the RICO charges against you dismissed or dropped, make sure you have an aggressive legal defender fighting for your future.

-Reach out to an experienced Albuquerque RICO attorney at Harrison, Hart & Davis, LLC for a confidential defense strategy session.
+Reach out to an experienced Albuquerque RICO attorney at Harrison & Hart, LLC for a confidential defense strategy session.
 Start working on your case as soon as today when you fill out our secured contact form or call our office at (505) 295-3261.